Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (15-4) will make his 27th start of the season.
+- Max Fried (5-1) will take to the mound for the Braves and make his 11th start of the season.

-- Strider has pitched five or more innings in three straight games and will look to extend that streak.
+- Fried will look to finish five or more innings for the fourth start in a row.

-- In 26 appearances this season, he has finished six without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 10 chances this season.

 |Opponent